-Kanban teams improve their productivity and collaboration by making explicit policies.
-Policies can consist of, for example, WIP limits, the amount of people working on each process step, helping one another when possible, the Definition of Done or when to accept new work.
+Kanban team improve on their productivity and collaboration by making explicit policies.
+Policies can consist of for example WIP limits, the amount of people working on each process step, helping one another when possible, the Definition of Done or when to accept new work.